huggingface/huggingface_hub/README.md

 ## Inference API integration into the huggingface.co hub

-In order to get functional widgets on the hub for your models check out this [doc](https://github.com/huggingface/huggingface_hub/tree/master/api-inference-community)
+In order to get a functional Inference API on the hub for your models (and thus, cool working widgets!) check out this [doc](https://github.com/huggingface/huggingface_hub/tree/master/api-inference-community)

 <br>